Climate change in New Mexico: Pests

 "Warmer, drier conditions make forests more susceptible to pests.
 Drought reduces the ability of trees to mount a defense against attacks from pests such as bark beetles, which have infested 200,000 acres in New Mexico.
 Temperature controls the life cycle and winter mortality rates of many pests.
 With higher winter temperatures, some pests can persist year-round, and new pests and diseases may become established".

 Extreme heat

 "Hot days can be unhealthy—even dangerous.
 Certain people are especially vulnerable, including children, the elderly, the sick, and the poor.
 High air temperatures can cause heat stroke and dehydration, and affect people’s cardiovascular, respiratory, and nervous systems.
 Higher temperatures are amplified in urban settings where paved and other surfaces tend to store heat.
 Warmer air can also increase the formation of ground-level ozone, a key component of smog.
 Construction crews may have to increasingly operate on altered time schedules to avoid the heat of the day".
 New Mexico belongs to the southwest region.
-Which subsequently since the 1970's New Mexico's average temperature has risen up by 2.7 degrees Fahrenheit because of our lack of effort on reducing the production of greenhouse gasses.
+Which subsequently since the 1970s New Mexico's average temperature has risen up by 2.7 degrees Fahrenheit because of our lack of effort on reducing the production of greenhouse gasses.
 Which makes the southwest the hottest and driest region in the United States.